vellfr00/spring-uncaught-guard/README.md

 You can use provided logging strategies or create your own custom logging strategy by extending the abstract `UncaughtGuardLoggingStrategy` class and implementing the abstract `log` method.

-The log method receives an `UncaughtGuardException` object, which contains all the necessary details about the uncaught exception, including the stack trace, request data, and the unique trace identifier.
+The log method receives an `UncaughtGuardExceptionTrace` object, which contains all the necessary details about the uncaught exception, including the stack trace, request data, and the unique trace identifier.

 ## 🏗️ Built-in Logging Strategies